jorgecarleitao/django-sphinxql/docs/indexes.rst

     .. _unix timestamp: https://en.wikipedia.org/wiki/Unix_time

-    Note that Sphinx ``sql_attr_timestamp`` is stored as a `unix timestamp`_, so Django-SphinxQL only supports dates/times since to 1970.
+    Note that Sphinx ``sql_attr_timestamp`` is stored as a `unix timestamp`_, so Django-SphinxQL only supports dates/times since 1970.